 Many of the big fall marathons are in October, meaning training for fall marathons for most people will begin in May or June.

-The biggest races (the New York and Chicago Marathons, for example) now have lottery entry processes.
-If you are doing those races, you’ve had months to plan.
+The biggest races (the New York and Chicago Marathons, for example) now have lottery entry processes that have likely already happened.
 But if you want to run in one of the hundreds of smaller half or full marathons held in the summer and fall, now is the perfect time to pick your target race and register.

 Put it on the calendar and make it official.
 Picking a training plan is beyond the scope of this post, but whether you grab an off the shelf plan, work with the qualified coach to create a personalized plan, or create your own, now is the time to lay it out.